-Welcome to the website of the SNSF Ambizione project "Reuniting fragments, identifying scribes and characterizing scripts: the Digital paleography of Greek and Coptic papyri" (September 2018 – August 2022)
+Welcome to the website of the SNSF Ambizione project "Reuniting fragments, identifying scribes and characterizing scripts: the digital paleography of Greek and Coptic papyri" (September 2018 – May 2023)

 The present research project aims to lay the foundation for an online interface through which papyrologists would be able to look for similar – or identical – handwritings to a given papyrus and for typical samples of writing for a given period.
 To reach this ambitious goal, this project will first focus on three distinct and complementary case studies: